Kellegram/kellegram-xyz/src/guides/safeguard_saddns.md

 ## How is DNS poisoning performed?

-The attack is performed by corrupting the DNS data in the [DNS resolver's](https://en.wikipedia.org/wiki/Domain_Name_System#DNS_resolvers) cache, which in turn causes the name server to return wrong information, for example a diff than expected IP address.
-This can be used to direct your traffic to a diff destination, for example an attacker's server.
+The attack is performed by corrupting the DNS data in the [DNS resolver's](https://en.wikipedia.org/wiki/Domain_Name_System#DNS_resolvers) cache, which in turn causes the name server to return wrong information, for example a different than expected IP address.
+This can be used to direct your traffic to a different destination, for example an attacker's server.

 ## So what is the Sad DNS attack?

 SAD DNS (**S**ide channel **A**ttacke**D** **DNS**) attack is the first weaponizable network side channel attack and it allows the attacker to inject malicious DNS records into a DNS cache.
 These network side channels are part of all modern operating systems, including Linux, Windows and MacOS.
-This means that both desktop systems as well as servers using a DNS resolved can be affected.
+This means that both desktop systems as well as servers using a DNS resolver can be affected.

 # Addressing SAD DNS